First Search for Dark Matter Annihilation in the Sun Using the ANTARES Neutrino Telescope: Optimisation of the event selection criteria

 The UTC time of the events is uniformly randomised in the data-taking period in order to estimate the background in the Sun's direction from the data itself.
 The zenith and azimuth angles of the reconstructed tracks are kept so as to preserve the angular response of the detector in the optimisation of the selection criteria.
 This procedure provides a means to follow a data blinding strategy while using all the relevant information on the detector performance.

 The values of the parameters used in the event selection criteria, the quality parameter, $\rm Q$ (see Equation~\ref{Qeq}), and the angular separation between tracks and the Sun's direction, $\rm \Psi$, are chosen so as to optimise the model rejection factor~\cite{mrf}.
-For each WIMP mass and each annihilation channel, the chosen values $\rm Q_{cut}$ and $\rm \Psi_{cut}$ are those that minimise the average 90\% confidence level (CL) upper limit on the $\rm \nu_{\mu}+\bar{\nu}_{\mu}$ flux, $\rm \overline{\Phi}_{\nu_{\mu}+\bar{\nu}_\mu}$, defined as
+For each WIMP mass and each annihilation channel, the chosen individual values $\rm Q_{cut}$ and $\rm \Psi_{cut}$ are those that minimise the average 90\% confidence level (CL) upper limit on the $\rm \nu_{\mu}+\bar{\nu}_{\mu}$ flux, $\rm \overline{\Phi}_{\nu_{\mu}+\bar{\nu}_\mu}$, defined as

-where the index $\rm i$ denotes the periods with different detector configurations (5, 9, 10 and 12 detection lines), $\rm \bar{\mu}^{90\%}$ is the average upper limit of the background at $90$\% CL computed using a Poisson distribution in the Feldman-Cousins approach~\cite{feldmancousins} and $\rm {T_{eff}^{i}}$ is the livetime for each detector configuration.
+where the index $\rm i$ denotes the periods with different detector configurations (5, 9, 10 and 12 detection lines), $\rm \bar{\mu}^{90\%}$ is the average upper limit of the background at $90$\% CL computed using a Poisson distribution in the Feldman-Cousins approach~\cite{feldmancousins} (for consistency in the comparison with other neutrino experiments limits computation) and $\rm {T_{eff}^{i}}$ is the total livetime for each detector configuration.
 The effective area averaged over the neutrino energy, $\rm{\bar{A}_{eff}^{i}(M_{\rm WIMP})}$, is defined as:

-where $\rm E_{\nu}^{th}=10$~GeV is the energy threshold for neutrino detection in ANTARES, $\rm M_{WIMP}$ is the WIMP mass, $\rm dN_{\nu,\bar{\nu}}/dE_{\nu,\bar{\nu}}$ is the energy spectrum of the (anti-)neutrinos at the surface of the Earth as shown in Figure~\ref{wimpsimfig}, and $\rm A_{eff}(E_{\nu,\bar{\nu}})$ is the effective area of ANTARES as a function of the (anti-)neutrino energy.
+where $\rm E_{\nu}^{th}=10$~GeV is the energy threshold for neutrino detection in ANTARES, $\rm M_{WIMP}$ is the WIMP mass, $\rm dN_{\nu,\bar{\nu}}/dE_{\nu,\bar{\nu}}$ is the energy spectrum of the (anti-)neutrinos at the surface of the Earth as shown in Figure~\ref{aeffmwimpfig} (top), and $\rm A_{eff}(E_{\nu,\bar{\nu}})$ is the effective area of ANTARES as a function of the (anti-)neutrino energy for tracks coming from the direction of the Sun below the horizon.
 Due to their different cross-sections, the effective areas for neutrinos and anti-neutrinos are slightly different and therefore are considered separately.
 In addition, the fluxes of muon neutrinos and anti-neutrinos from the Sun are different and are convoluted with their respective efficiencies.